-Collin received his B.A. at Rice University, M.Div. at Duke Divinity School, and M.A. and Ph.D. in Sociology at Duke University.
-He has taught courses on inequality, organizations, and social science research methods at the undergraduate and graduate levels at Duke and North Carolina Central University.
-He has presented at conferences including the American Sociological Association annual meetings, and his research has been published in peer-reviewed outlets including The Journal of Gerontology: Social Sciences, Social Compass, and The Gerontologist.
-His research has been supported by the National Science Foundation, American Sociological Association, the Society for the Scientific Study of Religion, the Religious Research Association, A Foundation for Theological Education, Duke University’s Center for the Study of Aging and Human Development, and the Center for the Study of Philanthropy and Voluntarism at Duke University’s Sanford School of Public Policy.
+Collin received his B.A. at Rice University, M.Div. at Duke University Divinity School, and M.A. and Ph.D. in Sociology at Duke University.
+He has taught courses on human development, social inequality, organizations, and social science research methods at the undergraduate and graduate levels at Duke and North Carolina Central University.
+He has presented at national conferences including the annual meetings for the American Sociological Association, Gerontological Society of America, and Society for the Study of Social Problems, and his research has been published in peer-reviewed outlets including The Journal of Gerontology: Social Sciences, The Journal of the National Medical Association, The Gerontologist, Race and Social Problems, and Social Compass.
+His research has been supported by extramural sources including the National Institute on Aging, National Institute on Minority Health and Health Disparities, National Science Foundation, American Sociological Association, Foundation for Theological Education, Religious Research Association, and Society for the Scientific Study of Religion, and has been supported by intramural sources at Duke University including the Center for the Study of Aging and Human Development and the Sanford School of Public Policy's Center for the Study of Philanthropy and Voluntarism.

 Current Appointments & Affiliations

 Some information on this profile has been compiled automatically from Duke databases and external sources.
 (Our About page explains how this works.)
 If you see a problem with the information, please write to Scholars@Duke and let us know.
 We will reply promptly.